percona/pmm-doc/source/dashboards/dashboard.mysql-amazon-aurora-metrics.rst

 - SELECT Latency: average time to execute SELECT queries
 - INSERT Latency: average time to execute INSERT queries

-.. _dashboard.mysql-amazon-aurora-metrics.amazon-aurora-special-command-counters:
+.. _dashboard-mysql-amazon-aurora-metrics.amazon-aurora-special-command-counters:

-`Amazon Aurora Special Command Counters <dashboard.mysql-amazon-aurora-metrics.html#amazon-aurora-special-command-counters>`_
+`Amazon Aurora Special Command Counters <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-special-command-counters>`_
 -----------------------------------------------------------------------------------------------------------------------------

 |amazon-aurora| |mysql| allows a number of commands which are not available from